VishnuV2309/ScholarSpot/README.md

 * Google Classroom & Drive integration
 * Admin analytics dashboard
 * Peer-to-peer discussion and study rooms

 ---

+## 🏷️ License

+This project is licensed under the **MIT License** — free for use, modification, and distribution with proper credit.

+---

 ## 📞 Contact